-Severe Pre-Eclampsia: Characterized by marked hypertension (160/100 or higher), generalized edema, headache, visual disturbances, pulmonary edema, and a dramatic decrease in urine output (along with a significant increase of protein in the urine).
+Severe Pre-Eclampsia: Characterized by marked hypertension (160/100 or higher), generalized edema, headache, visual disturbances, pulmonary edema and a dramatic decrease in urine output (along with a significant increase of protein in the urine).
 May also present with RUQ pain.

 Eclampsia: Characterized by generalized tonic-clonic seizure activity often preceded by flashing lights or spots before the eyes.
 Altered Mental Status may be present.
-Can occur anytime during pregnancy and up to six weeks AFTER delivery.